dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 and didn't work out of the box for Ubuntu, so we had to deal with that as well.

-For the rest of the week we still had to install or configure some of the services because we obviously had forgotten to install or configure them at he beginning.
+For the rest of the week we still had to install or configure some of the services because we obviously had forgotten to install or configure them all at he beginning.

-So when the weekend arrived I started to think about the issue more and how could we resolve it or make it a little bit more efficient, because the current manual process for that was too costly.
+So when the weekend arrived I started to think about the issue more closely and how could we resolve it or make it a little bit more efficient, because the current manual process for that was too costly.
 Nobody pays for that kind of work or mistakes.